Economy of Taiwan: Economic outlook

-The Indirect tax system of the economy of Taiwan comprises Gross Business Receipts Tax (GBRT) (Gross receipts tax) and Value-added tax.
+The indirect tax system of the economy of Taiwan comprises Gross Business Receipts Tax (GBRT) (gross receipts tax) and value-added tax (VAT).
 The economy of Taiwan is ranked 15th overall in the Global Top 20 Top Destination Cities by International Overnight Visitors (2014) by the MasterCard 2014 Global Destination Cities Index.

+In addition, economic inequality, as measured by the Gini coefficient, has been on the rise in Taiwan, rising from a value of 0.47 in 1980 to 0.61 in 2022 (before considering taxes and welfare transfers).
+Post-tax GINI was 0.32, similar to most other developed countries.

-2007–2010 global financial crisis
+2008 financial crisis

-Taiwan recovered quickly from the global financial crisis of 2007–2010, and its economy has been growing steadily since.
+Taiwan recovered quickly from the 2008 financial crisis and the Great Recession, and its economy has been growing steadily since.
 Its economy faced a downturn in 2009 due to a heavy reliance on exports which in turn made it vulnerable to world markets.
 Unemployment reached levels not seen since 2003, and the economy fell 8.36% in the fourth quarter of 2008.
 In response, the government launched a US$5.6 billion economic stimulus package (3% of its GDP), provided financial incentives for businesses, and introduced tax breaks.
 The stimulus package focused on infrastructure development, small and medium-sized businesses, tax breaks for new investments, and low-income households.
 Boosting shipments to new overseas markets, such as Russia, Brazil, and the Middle East, was also a main goal of the stimulus.
 The economy has since slowly recovered; by November 2010, Taiwan's unemployment rate had fallen to a two-year low of 4.73%, and continued dropping to a 40-month low of 4.18% by the end of 2011.
 The average salary has also been rising steadily for each month in 2010, up 1.92% from the same period in 2009.
 Industrial output for November 2010 reached another high, up 19.37% from a year earlier, indicating strong exports and a growing local economy.
 Private consumption is also increasing, with retail sales up 6.4% compared to 2009.
 After 10.5% economic growth in 2010, the World Bank expected growth to continue and reach 5% for 2011.

-According to the National Development Council, Taiwan's economy declined in May 2019 due to the ongoing China-United States trade war.
+According to the National Development Council, Taiwan's economy declined in May 2019 due to the ongoing China–United States trade war.